cranjesh/images-test/TheSoldiersLegacyThorough.md

 She continued, "He always felt a connection to its history.
 This manor, you know, has its secrets.
 The wine cellar, well, it's rather extensive.
 Edward used to joke that it could hide a small army.
 Every room, every closet, even the extensive wine cellar, has been examined.
 We found nothing."

+Lady Blackwood hesitated before continuing.
+"Edward often spoke of the house’s old secrets.
+He once told me that in the days of the Reformation, this very manor held hiding places for priests fleeing persecution—hidden passages, concealed compartments.
+He joked that one could lose a fortune in this house and never find it again."

+Holmes’s brow lifted slightly.
+"A house built to hide things.
+Most intriguing."

 Holmes flipped through the ledger, his brow furrowing.
 "Curious.
 These numbers don’t align with standard military provisions.
 Your son was tracking something far more significant, Lady Blackwood."

 Lady Blackwood stiffened, her hands clenching at her sides.
 "Significant?
 What do you mean?"